ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 to see the warnings about the code style of the entire project.

-We use `pycodestyle <https://pycodestyle.pycqa.org/en/latest/>`__ on CircleCI to automatically check that there are no formatting mistakes and Codacy for monitoring (Python) code quality.
+We use `flake8 <https://flake8.pycqa.org/en/latest/>`__ on CircleCI to automatically check that there are no formatting mistakes and Codacy for monitoring (Python) code quality.
 Running prospector locally will give you quicker and sometimes more accurate results.